ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2018-05-03-Final_Symposium.md

 [^2]: The Poster Prize was awarded based on a vote by all
       participants.
-Winners received the recognition by their peers, and they also got fancy USB sticks to store a bootable Linux system on but winning the prize had no influence on the grade.
+Winners received the recognition by their peers, and they also got fancy USB sticks to store a bootable Linux system on (but winning the prize had no influence on the grade).